Specific questions for students

 These special regulations apply regardless of whether the individual student is undertaking an initial or repeat attempt.
 Cf. the university’s Corona Statutes (Corona-Satzung der Universität Bamberg).

-Do I have to enrol for the winter semester if the deadlines for my BA or MA thesis or term papers were extended or if I still have to complete examinations because protective measures mean these will not take place prior to 30 September 2020?
+Do I have to enrol for the summer semester if the deadlines for my BA/MA thesis or term papers were extended or if I still have to complete examinations because these can no longer take place prior to 31 March 2021? [permanently valid]

 Yes, you must be enrolled until the last required examinations have been completed.

 The Office of Examinations is closed to the public.
 Where and how can I hand in requests, medical certificates, bachelor's or master's theses? [permanently valid]